-- Self-paced, and asynchronous.
+- Students only: Self-paced, and asynchronous.
 Let’s say a teacher is willing to administer the program – and get students signed up but doesn’t want to participate in the training, AND you found out about the program after the real-time session was over.
 That’s ok.
 Just get started.
 We are ALWAYS on the forum, and will answer any questions you have along the way.

 Below is a module listing and pacing schedule for our training.
 These modules are available to teachers, once they log in, and to students once their account is activated, and they have taken a survey that will be presented to them when they log into the database for the first time.